needle-mirror/com.unity.services.authentication/README.md

 * `AuthenticationService.Instance.IsExpired`
   * Returns true if the access token has expired.
 * `AuthenticationService.Instance.PlayerId`
-  * This property exposes the ID of the player when they are signed in, or null if they are not.
+  * This property exposes the ID of the player.
+This value is cached between sessions.
+* `AuthenticationService.Instance.PlayerName`
+  * This property exposes the name of the player.
+This value is cached between sessions.
 * `AuthenticationService.Instance.Profile`
   * This property exposes the current profile.
     * A profile isolates the Session Token in the `PlayerPrefs`.